 Pneumonia can affect one or both lobes of the lungs.
 This correlates with the severity of the disease and it is also dependent on the cause of pneumonia.
 For example, viral pneumonia tends to involve a few lobes (called diffuse) whereas bacterial tends to be more localised unless it is severe, in which case a few lobes can be involved.

-“Infants and young children, people over the age of 65, and people with chronic diseases such as chronic obstructive pulmonary disease, diabetes, cancer and heart disease, are at greatest risk of developing severe pneumonia which can be life-threatening,” says
+“Infants and young children, people over the age of 65, and people with chronic diseases such as

-Pneumonia is usually caused by infection from the following organisms:
+Pneumonia is usually caused by the following:

 Bacteria: The most common type is Streptococcus pneumoniae, followed by Haemophilus influenzae and other bacteria like Escherichia coli and Klebsiella pneumoniae.
 Infection from Mycoplasma pneumoniae, a bacteria-like organism, typically produces mild symptoms.
 This milder pneumonia is referred to as ‘walking pneumonia’ because it does not require bed rest.